SenseLogic/CODA/README.md

 *   Use the **second** as the default time unit.

-*   Use **four spaces** instead of tabulations, so that the code indentation does not depend on the editor settings.
+*   Use **four spaces** instead of tabulations, to make the code independent of the editor settings.

-*   Choose **short meaningful identifiers** for class, attribute, method, constant and variable names.
+*   Choose **short meaningful identifiers** for class, attribute, method, constant and variable names, to prevent ambiguity and cognitive load.

 *   Use **standard prefixes** :